EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Configure-Windows-Server-Update-Services-synchronization.md

 1. On page Connect to Upstream Server, click **Next >**.
 1. On page Choose Languages, ensure **Download updates in all languages, including new languages** is selected and click **Next >**.
 1. On page Choose Products, activate the checkbox **All Products** and click **Next >**.

+    *Important:* Although it is recommended to synchronize all products, the first synchronization with all products will take approximately 15 hours.
+To save time and complete the initial synchronization in approximately 15 minutes, deactivate the checkbox **All Products**, and, under **Microsoft**, **Windows**, activate **Windows 11** only.

 1. On page Choose Classifications, activate the checkbox **All Classifications** and deactivate the checkbox **Drivers**.
 Click **Next >**.
 1. On page Configure Sync Schedule, click **Synchronize automatically**.
 Beside **First synchronization**, enter a time during off-peak hours, e.g. 18:00:00.
 Beside **Synchronizations per day**, ensure **1** is filled in.
 Click **Next >**.
 1. On page Finished, ensure **Begin initial synchronization** is deactivated and click **Next >**.

+    *Important:* Make sure, the checkbox **Begin initial synchronization is *not* activated.
+Otherwise, the next practice cannot be performed before the initial synchronization is finished, which can take up to 15 hours.

 1. On page What's Next, click **Finish**.

 ### PowerShell